crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

 ```

 ## Step 1: Assemble Your Agents
-Define your agents with distinct roles, backstories, and enhanced capabilities like verbose mode and memory usage.
+Define your agents with distinct roles, backstories, and enhanced capabilities like verbose mode, memory usage, and the ability to set specific agents as managers.
 These elements add depth and guide their task execution and interaction within the crew.

 ```python
 import os